 Of course Oxford is inert and insufferably twee in places and in love with its most capricious and often nonsensical traditions; that’s its place in the national pageant.
 To ask it to be something else is to request of the Fool in Lear that he play the King.
 In any case, the story has moved on and the parts are being taken by other hands.

-I go back to my own college and find that there are girls there now (there weren’t in 1978) – relaxed, attractive, happy-looking girls – and Oxford – in its official, postcard self, at least – is wonderful so long as you don’t expect to find reality there. the boys look more normal, too, as if they were in a college anywhere else; one, to my delight, is attending breakfast in his pyjamas.
+I go back to my own college and find that there are girls there now (there weren’t in 1978) – relaxed, attractive, happy-looking girls – and the boys look more normal, too, as if they were in a college anywhere else; one, to my delight, is attending breakfast in his pyjamas.
 The porters are as benign as London cabbies.
 The guest rooms in the newly built structure near the Deer Park are inexplicably warm and comfortable, complete with their own showers and reading literature by the beds, as in any good hotel.
 It’s hard to recall how, as a ten-year-old at school down the street, I’d known only showers that were cold and a maximum of two baths a week (this even before the gas shortages and blackouts I knew when I was fifteen).

 It’s not just that Britain has acquired a tan, I slowly realise; it’s that it’s had to let the stepchildren and foster kids take over – as at the end of Lear, perhaps.
 I’ve watched the same thing happen in Sydney and Toronto and Paris and LA over the past few decades, but here the difference is more pronounced, as if Virginia Woolf’s placid certainties have been replaced by Zadie Smith, writing brilliantly about the paradoxes of accent and the shape-shifting possibilities of half-outsiders like herself.
 I recall how Soseki, walking around the inscrutable country a hundred years ago, saw a ‘strangely complexioned Tom Thumb’ in a window and only realized, a little later, that it was him.